jfaraudo/Examples_NAMD/README.md

 examples for NAMD simulations

 protein:
-Files corresponding to an example simulation of the human ubiquitine protein (PDB code: 1UBQ) generated from experimental data
+Files corresponding to an example simulation of the human ubiquitin protein (PDB code: 1UBQ) generated from experimental data

 nanotube:
 Files corresponding to the simulation of water flow across a carbon nanotube